Skip to main content

 Implementation Details

-The caching mechanism is implemented in the SqlStatement class and uses the DbCacheTrait trait.
+The caching mechanism is implemented in the SqlStatement class.
 When caching is enabled:

-1. A unique cache key is generated based on the SQL statement and the parameters.
+1. A unique cache key is generated based on the base key and the query parameters:

 2. Before executing the query, the cache is checked for an existing entry.